Cottages near Cirencester

 Discover the Capital of the Cotswolds

-After you’ve explored the winding streets and ancient history of Cirencester, journey just outside to find the brilliant green space that is Cirencester Park, Earl Bathurst’s 3,000-acre estate, one of Britain’s best preserved 18th century landscapes.
-FInally, return to relax at your bolthole property.
-You’ve earned a rest!
+After exploring the winding streets and ancient history, it’s just a few more steps to find the beautiful green space that is Cirencester Park.
+This is Earl Bathurst’s 3,000-acre estate, one of Britain’s best-preserved 19th-century landscapes.
+It’s open daily and free for visitors.

 Cirencester has excellent road access, whilst lying amidst the beautiful Cotswold countryside and it is a wonderful base for a stay in the part of the country.